mohamedelghamrawy/jecc/README.md

 To compute a scalar point multiplication, invoke the scalarMultiply method found within the EcPointArithmetic class.

 ## Testing
-The project is extensively tested using
+The project is extensively tested using automatically generated test vectors from the BouncyCastle library.

 ## Requests/Recommendations
 If you have feature requests or project recommendations, please feel free to reach out and ask.